qxtony/truthconverter/README.md

+## About the library
-## TruthConverter — a library for creating truth tables.
+# TruthConverter — a library for creating truth tables.